patrikeriksson/airbean-backend-individuell-examination/README.md

 Description: This endpoint allows a user to remove an item from their cart by specifying the item's ID in the URL.

+### Order
+URL: /order <br>
+Method: POST <br>
+Header: Authorization: Bearer token <br>
+Description: This endpoint allows authenticated users to create a new order.

+URL: /order/user/:userId
+Method: GET <br>
+Description: This endpoint shows a list of all your orders, and the total sum.

+URL: /order/:orderId
+Method: GET <br>
+Description: This endpoint shows the status of a specific order.

 ### Security